arob5/Bayesian-inference-with-surrogates/README.md

 # Modular Uncertainty Propagation for Surrogate-Based Bayesian Inverse Problems

+This repo contains the code for reproducing the experiments in the paper [Propagating Surrogate Uncertainty in Bayesian Inverse Problems](https://www.arxiv.org/abs/2601.03532), as well as a review/synthesis paper on uncertainty quantification/active learning for probabilistic surrogates (to appear on arXiv soon).
+The organization of the repo is still slightly in flux.
+The primary dependencies are packages from the JAX ecosystem (JAX, NumPyro, GPjax, blackjax).

+## Dependencies
 To replicate the environment used to run the experiments:
 ```bash
 uv python pin 3.13.8